 Nick Valente, Owner and Director.
 Nick was born and still resides in the Rochester, NY area.
-He earned a Master’s degree in Strategic Management and has worked as an executive for multi-billion dollar global organizations for more than 25 years.
-Additionally, he is an accomplished musician, songwriter, and recording artist.
-Nick has always dreamed of having a business focused on music education, performance, and recording services.
+Earning a Master’s degree in Strategic Management, Nick has worked as an executive for multi-billion dollar global organizations for more than 25 years.
+An accomplished musician, songwriter, and recording artist, Nick has always dreamed of having a business focused on music education, performance, and recording services.
 He is passionate about bringing the life lessons in collaboration, creativity and fun that come from music education to the Penfield community.
 The musical artists that provide inspiration to Nick are Led Zeppelin, Michael Schenker and Rush.

 Staff & Music Teachers

-Michael K. is a multi-instrumentalist who teaches guitar, bass, piano, saxophone, ukulele and drums.
-Having taught music lessons to a variety of age groups and skill levels, he believes that music is the great equalizer for all people.
-Michael earned a Bachelor of Science degree in Communications from SUNY Albany, and while he has worked in various professional positions, he believes that music is his biggest motivator allowing him to do something worthwhile in his career.
-He is inspired by many artists, including Avett Brothers, Incubus, Van Morrison, Jack Johnson, and Modest Mouse, and just about anything that will make people get up and dance.
+Michael K. Music Specialist.
+Michael is a multi-instrumentalist who teaches guitar, bass, piano, saxophone, ukulele and drums.
+Having taught music lessons to a variety of age groups and skill levels, Michael believes that music is the great equalizer for all people.
+Earning a Bachelor of Science degree in Communications from SUNY Albany, Michael has also worked in various professional positions, but believes that music is the biggest motivator and Bach to Rock Penfield provides a worthwhile career.
+Michael is inspired by many artists, including Avett Brothers, Incubus, Van Morrison, Jack Johnson, and Modest Mouse, and just about anything that will make people get up and dance.

-Tim K. is a local singer songwriter with over 30 years’ experience playing with local bands and teaching.
-He is a multi-instrumentalist with a strong background in guitar, bass, banjo, mandolin and vocal performance and instruction.
-Tim really enjoys working with young kids and teens helping them to develop a strong musical foundation by making music fun, relevant and inclusive.
+Tim K. Music Specialist.
+Tim is a multi-instrumentalist and local singer songwriter with over 30 years of experience playing with local bands and teaching students.
+Tim has a strong background in guitar, bass, banjo, mandolin and vocal performance and really enjoys helping students to develop a strong musical foundation by making music fun, relevant and inclusive.
 He believes as Plato said “music gives soul to the universe, wings to the mind, flight to the imagination and life to everything.”
 Tim has diverse taste in Americana music, blues, rock, jazz, bluegrass and bands such as the Beatles, Dylan, The Band, Jimmy Hendrix, Eric Clapton, Radiohead, John Mayer and Wilco to name a few.
-Tim wants to give back to the community by helping all students achieve their goals and dreams.
-He believes that Bach to Rock provides the ideal approach, the right tools and an environment that will allow all students to develop a love for music and achieve their full potential.
+Tim wants to give back to the community by helping all students achieve their goals and dreams and believes that Bach to Rock provides the ideal approach, the right tools and an environment that will allow all students to develop a love for music and achieve their full potential.

 - Individual instruction with proprietary curriculum